sfhemstreet/chore-app/README.md

-UChore! task organizer and assignment tool
+UChore, a task organizer and assignment tool